Marcelo travels with rest of Real Madrid squad for Chelsea showdown as he avoids election duty | Goal.com

 The 22-year-old is still waiting to record a negative coronavirus test to be able to join the group in London, with time running out ahead of the game taking place on May 5.

-Once the Madrid squad arrives in England they will train at 20:00 (BST) at Stamord Bridge, with Zidane due to hold his press conference 45 minutes before that.
+Once the Madrid squad arrives in England they will train at 8pm BST (3pm ET) at Stamford Bridge, with Zidane due to hold his press conference 45 minutes before that.